ChandranshuRao14/AlertMe/README.md

 For alertme to work properly:
 * myScript must be in the **current working directory**
 * myScript must have a .py or .sh extension.
 A .sh extension must accompanied with the [-b] option
-* A gmail account must be used (requires you to login with gmail password)

-**In your Gmail Account: "Allow access to less secure apps" must be turned on**

 ## Issues
 alertme is still in very early stages of development and therefore many bugs or issues may occur.
 Known issues that need to be fixed include:
 * myScript must be in the current working directory
-* Only gmail is supported at this time
-* As of now alertme uses the user's email to send them an email notifcation.
-Kinda like you're emailing yourself.
-In a future release alertme will send from a bot gmail account to your mail so that login is not necessary.
 * alertme cannot attach large output files to emails.
 Unfortunately there doesn't seem to be a workaround this.

 ## Contributing